hbc/knowledgebase/r/rshiny_server.md

 ## Creating a side panel on our Shiny App

-Let's go back to using our third app to do this:
+Now we are going to start formatting our UI a bit.
+In order to minimize the number of moving parts, let's go back to using our third app to do this.
+Copy and paste the following app:

 ```
 library(shiny)